Urban Studies: Sense, Space and Strategy

 Urban space is perceived on the basis of the senses (sight, sound, smell, touch and taste), context, and memories.
 The sensory landscape of a city is called the urban ‘sensescape’, and each city has its own, distinctive one.
 It has symbolic meaning and inspires a sense of belonging among its inhabitants.
 Changing a sensescape might therefore touch on emotions and fuel processes of contestation.
-This interdisciplinary programme explores the historical and present sensescape of Amsterdam and the processes of spatial contestation, due to urban renewal, increasing tourism and economic transformations, as expressed in activism and art.
+This three-week, interdisciplinary programme explores the historical and present sensescape of Amsterdam and the processes of spatial contestation, due to urban renewal, increasing tourism and economic transformations, as expressed in activism and art.

 If urban sensescapes are subject to change (in whatever form), this influences the way in which people experience their urban environment and might influence their sense of belonging.
 This can therefore be a strong motivation for contesting urban space, for forming groups with similar interests and using particular (discursive) strategies, to defend them.
 As cities are densely populated, urban space is subject to constant negotiation and contestation.